JonJagger/cyber-dojo/readme.txt

 Misc Notes
 ==========
+o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals kata in Ruby
 o) http://vimeo.com/8630305 has a video of a very early version of CyberDojo
-o) The rails code does NOT use a database.
-Instead each increment is saved to its own folder.
-For example if the Wolves are doing kata in the xp2010 CyberDojo then the files submitted for their increment 21 will be found in the folder
-     cyberdojo/dojos/xp2010/wolves/21/
 o) When I started CyberDojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
 o) I have worked hard to _remove_ features from CyberDojo.
 My idea is that the simpler the environment the more players will need to collaborate with each other.
-Remember the aim of a CyberDojo is not to ship something, it is to practice collaborative development.
+Remember the aim of a CyberDojo is _not_ to ship something, it is to practice collaborative development.
 o) Olve Maudal has been enthusiastic about CyberDojo from the very early days.
    Olve - I really appreciate all your encouragement.